-On a first visit to an acupuncturist, the patient may be surprised that the Western medical diagnosis for his or her problem is of little importance to the practitioner in forming an assessment.
-In fact, two patients with an identically named disease may be treated in a different way according to their particular pattern of symptoms and energy imbalances.
-After a detailed assessment, which includes the patient’s responses, pulse, and overall nature of pain or discomfort, an acupuncturist assesses and formulates the treatment.
+The beauty of this medicine is that its does not define you by your physical condition; you are viewed as a whole, dynamic person.
+Acupuncture is distinguished by the unique patient-practitioner relationship.
+You may be surprised to learn that a Western medical diagnosis is actually of little importance to the practitioner when forming an assessment.
+In fact, two people with an identically named disease may be treated in a different way according to their particular pattern of symptoms and imbalances.